Kayli/logspub/dev-csharp.md

 - init-only setters: optional parameters that can be set via initializer during object construction
   > var note = new Note(required1, required2) { Optional1 = 5, Optional2 = "s" }

+- local (nested) functions: you can declare one function inside another one

 ## new framework features